-The overlot grading, roadway, utility infrastructure and detention facility installation will be completed prior to the start of development for the Woodmen Hills Sheriff Substation.
-As determined by visual inspection, reseeding associated with the overlot grading will be completed.
-Sparse grasses and vegetation currently covers approximately 100% of the site.
-The west side of the site generally follows a 1%-2% grade from west to east and the north side generally follows a 5-7% grade from north to south.
-Both drain directly into the water quality/detention facility located on the southern side of the neighboring fire station.
+The overlot grading, roadway, utility infrastructure and detention facility installation was recently completed for the overall Owl Marketplace development.
+Prior to overlot grading the site was 85% covered in sparse native grasses.
+As determined by visual inspection, reseeding associated with the overlot grading was completed, and sparse vegetation now covers approximately 95% of the site.
+The site generally follows a 2%-3% grade from northeast to southwest and drains directly into the water quality/detention facility located to the southwest of the property.